NickolasB98/aws-serverless-project/README.md

-**Pipeline Functionality:**
+### Pipeline Functionality

+The pipeline is designed to automate the entire data flow, from ingestion to analysis, ensuring efficiency and accuracy throughout the process.
-Data Ingestion: A Lambda function is triggered periodically (or based on an event) to fetch weather data from the chosen API.

-Data Streaming: The retrieved data is sent to Amazon Kinesis Firehose for continuous streaming.

-Data Storage: The Firehose delivers the data to an S3 bucket for raw data storage.
+First, a Lambda function is responsible for data ingestion, periodically (or via an event) fetching weather data from the chosen API.
+Once the data is fetched, it is streamed into Amazon Kinesis Firehose, which acts as a data transport service to continuously deliver this data into an S3 bucket for raw storage.

-Schema Discovery: A Glue Crawler automatically discovers and defines the schema of the data stored in S3.

-Data Transformation:
-	Glue ETL jobs are designed to:
-	Cleanse and transform the data as needed.
-	Perform data quality checks to ensure data integrity.

-Data Quality Checks:
+After the data lands in the S3 bucket, a Glue Crawler automatically runs to discover the schema and define it in the Glue Data Catalog.
+This automated schema discovery ensures that the data is well-structured and readily accessible for transformation and analysis.

-The completeness checks include verifying if any key columns have missing values, such as temperature, daylight duration, sunshine duration, precipitation, wind speed, wind gusts, and row timestamps.
-For each column, it counts the number of missing values.

-The extreme values checks evaluate whether certain values fall outside of expected ranges.

-Temperature values below -30°C or above 50°C.
-Wind speeds exceeding 100 km/h.
+The data transformation process is handled by AWS Glue ETL jobs.
+These jobs cleanse and transform the data, preparing it for analysis.
+During transformation, comprehensive data quality checks are performed to validate the data and ensure its integrity.
+These checks include completeness checks and extreme value checks.
+Completeness checks verify whether any key columns have missing values, such as temperature, daylight duration, sunshine duration, precipitation, wind speed, wind gusts, and row timestamps.
+Extreme value checks identify values that fall outside expected ranges, such as temperatures below -30°C or above 50°C, wind speeds exceeding 100 km/h, and negative precipitation values.
+The data is then saved to a new table in S3, stored in the Parquet format, which is optimized for analytics.
-Negative precipitation values.

-Data Storage (Processed): The transformed data is saved to a new table in S3 using the Parquet format, optimized for analytics.

-Data Analysis: Amazon Athena, when connected to Grafana Cloud, allows querying the processed weather data using standard SQL for further analysis and visualization.

-Monitoring:
-This project utilizes AWS CloudWatch Logs for centralized monitoring of the data pipeline components.
-CloudWatch Logs capture details about:
-	Lambda Function Execution: Invocation time, duration, and any errors encountered during data ingestion.
-	Glue ETL Job Execution: Start and end times, completed job steps, and any errors during data transformation.
-By analyzing CloudWatch Logs, you can identify potential issues, monitor performance, and ensure the smooth operation of the pipeline.

-**Benefits:**

-Scalability and Cost-Efficiency: Serverless architecture scales automatically based on data volume and minimizes infrastructure management costs.
+For analysis, Amazon Athena can be used to query the processed data with standard SQL.
+The results can be visualized through Grafana, enabling interactive exploration of the weather data.
+Additionally, AWS CloudWatch Logs are utilized to monitor the Lambda functions, Glue ETL jobs, and other components of the pipeline to ensure reliable operation and to capture any potential issues.

+### Benefits

-Flexibility: The pipeline can be easily adapted to handle different weather APIs or data sources.
+The serverless architecture allows the system to scale automatically with the volume of incoming data, eliminating the need for manual infrastructure management.
+This flexibility makes the pipeline suitable for different data sources and future modifications, as it can be easily adapted to handle additional weather APIs or different types of data.

-Automation: Data ingestion, transformation, and storage are automated, reducing manual intervention.

-Analytics Ready: The processed data in Parquet format is optimized for efficient querying with Athena.
+Automation is a major advantage of this architecture.
+The pipeline automates data ingestion, transformation, and storage, reducing manual intervention and minimizing the possibility of human error.
+The use of AWS Glue, Kinesis Firehose, and Lambda ensures that each step is triggered automatically, leading to a seamless flow of data.

+The processed data is stored in a Parquet format, which is highly optimized for efficient querying.
+This means that data analysis using Amazon Athena is faster and more cost-efficient, making it well-suited for large-scale weather data analysis.
+By integrating Athena with Grafana, the pipeline also enables the creation of insightful visualizations, providing a clear understanding of weather patterns over time.

+Monitoring is another key benefit.
+The integration of AWS CloudWatch ensures that the entire pipeline is continuously monitored, capturing details such as Lambda invocation times, Glue job status, and any errors that might occur.
+This allows for quick identification and resolution of issues, ensuring the system operates smoothly and reliably.